 When a list of variable names is specified, one of the keywords LAYERED or SEPARATE may also be specified.
-If provided, either keyword are ignored.
+With LAYERED, which is the default, the separate analyses for each group are presented together in a single table.
+With SEPARATE, each analysis is presented in a separate table.
+Not all procedures honor the distinction.

 Groups are formed only by adjacent cases.
-To create a split using a variable where like values are not adjacent in the working file, you should first sort the data by that variable (see Section 12.8 [SORT CASES], page 125).
+To create a split using a variable where like values are not adjacent in the working file, first sort the data by that variable (see Section 12.8 [SORT CASES], page 124).